mvdh7/coulometer-blank/README.md

 # coulometer-blank

-This code accompanies a paper undergoing peer review.
+This code accompanies a paper accepted for publication in [Ocean Science](https://www.ocean-science.net/).
 The preprint can be found here:

 > Humphreys, M. P., and Ossebaar, S.: Blank variability in coulometric measurements of dissolved inorganic carbon, EGUsphere [preprint], https://doi.org/10.5194/egusphere-2025-3644, 2025.

-The repo itself is archived on [Zenodo](https://doi.org/10.5281/zenodo.16529269).
+This repo is archived on [Zenodo](https://doi.org/10.5281/zenodo.16529269).

 ## Requirements